idevacc/KJFlashlight/README.markdown

 ## KJFlashlight

-I got fed up with the complexities of the various iPhone flashlight apps I've tried, so I whipped up my own.
+I got fed up with the complexities of the various iPhone flashlight apps I've tried, so I whipped up my own dead-simple flashlight app.

-It has three buttons to control the LED on the back of the phone:
+It has three buttons that control the LED on the back of the phone:

 - On
 - Off
-- Flash
+- Flash (once per second)

 That's it.